fclemonschool/alpine-wildfly-standalone/README.md

-# alpine-wildfly
+# alpine-wildfly-standalone
-alpine-wildfly for Docker
+alpine-wildfly for Docker(Standalone)